microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

     This includes compatibility between different application or version of an applications, scalability, availability, merge quality etc.
     More concretely, if faced with a new application collaboration requirement, it should be practical to either build it on top of shared tree or extend shared tree to support it.
     Doing this should not require major reworking of either the application or shared tree implementations, not require extending it in a way that the upstream shared tree would not be willing to maintain.

--   Productively create and maintain collaborative experiences.

-    Doing this "productively" means ensuring that a developer new to collaboration will be directed into using patterns that work well for collaborative applications, and ensuring that useful supporting libraries are in place to make this a good experience.

 -   Avoid common pitfalls of collaborative software.